RumorsHackerSchool/zwerd.com/ZWERDv4/_posts/2017-11-27-SQL-Injection.md

 There is a three type of SQL injection:
-- Error: we make some query to the database and we get some error from it, we can extract information about the server in that way.
+- Error base: we make some query to the database and we get some error from it, we can extract information about the server in that way.
-- Union: in that case we use more then one SELECT SQL query in the same statements and get some single result.
+- Union base: in that case we use more then one SELECT SQL query in the same statements and get some single result.
-- blind: in that type of SQL injection we can do more than ask the database true of false question and using whether valid page returned or not, or we can use the time it took for the page to load, we will see how that going on in that article.
+- Blind base: in that type of SQL injection we can do more than ask the database true of false question and using whether valid page returned or not, or we can use the time it took for the page to load, we will see how that going on in that article.

 ### Exploit that vulnerability.